 It can be difficult to understand medical terminology and how it applies to your family.
 Here are some basic definitions of terms associated with BE that may help you if you are concerned about your child:

 - Kernicterus – Kenicterus refers to permanent brain damage caused by BE.
-Kernicterus is also the medical term for the yellow staining that occurs in the brain due to excessive bilirubin levels.
+Kernicterus is also the medical term for the yellow staining that occurs in the brain due to excessive bilirubin.

 When bilirubin levels get very high or the baby’s immune system is compromised due to illness, bilirubin may migrate outside the bloodstream and collect inside brain tissue.
 This is what leads to BE and can cause long-term complications for the baby.
 Common side effects of BE include:

-BE is most commonly diagnosed in children who have other medical conditions or compromised immune systems, and treatment or prevention of BE will depend on the overall health of the child.
+BE is most commonly diagnosed in children who have other medical conditions or compromised immune systems.
+Treatment or prevention of BE will depend on the overall health of the child.

 Stages of Bilirubin Encephalopathy